wren-lang/wren/doc/site/qa.markdown

 ## Why is the VM stack-based instead of register-based?

 Bytecode VMs come in two flavors.
-Stack-based VMs have short (usually one-byte) instructions whose operands are implicitly understood to be at the top of the stack.
+Stack-based VMs have short (usually one byte) instructions whose operands are implicitly understood to be at the top of the stack.
 That means you often have a couple of instructions to push some stuff on the stack and then an instruction to do something.